For current updates, read below

 December 2022

 Ledcor Maui is involved with the remaining vacant residential properties in Wailea.
-A first step in obtaining future approvals will be to complete an Environmental Impact Statement.
+A first step in obtaining future approvals was to complete an Environmental Impact Statement.
 On December 8, 2022 an Environmental Impact Statement Preparation Notice (EISPN) was published in the State of Hawaii’s Environmental Notice.
 The public comment period was extended from its original 30-day comment period to February 7, 2023 in response to input received at the December 15, 2022 scoping meeting.
-The extended deadline has now closed.
-Comments received during the public comment period will be included within and addressed in the Draft EIS.
-For more information, visit www.ledcorsouthmauipermitting.com
+Comments received during the public comment period were included and addressed in the Draft EIS.